-C-11: Retirement-Benefit Improvements
+C-11: Retirement-Benefit Improvements MSTA supports:

 - 1. Only actuarially sound benefit improvements - 2.
 Increasing benefits for members drawing disability retirement, if actuarially sound - 3.
-Increasing the formula factor to 1.7 for the PEERS, if actuarially sound - 4.
-A \$5,000 death benefit for all PEERS retirees, if actuarially sound - 5.
+Increasing the formula factor to 1.7 for the PEERS, if actuarially sound - A \$5,000 death benefit for all PEERS retirees, if actuarially sound - 5.
 Changing the PEERS first COLA payment to the third January after retirement, if actuarially sound - 6.
 A 20 percent cap on salary increases during the final average salary period - 7.
 Allowing the PSRS Board of Trustees establishing COLAs that would keep the current contribution rate from increasing - 8.
-Reinstating of the 2.55 factor for 31 or more years of service, if actuarially sound
+The 2.55 factor for 31 or more years of service, if actuarially sound - 9.
+Establishing a 2.6 factor for 33 or more years of service, if actuarially sound